 There is much more to astronomy than what can be learned by peering at the skies through an optical telescope!
 The Radio JOVE project has developed a modest cost radio telescope kit to open the realm of long wavelength radio observations to the general public.
-The Radio JOVE radio telescope is used to receive decameter-wavelength radio emissions from the Sun, the planet Jupiter, the Galaxy, and the Earth.
-Science can be achieved as the signals are recorded, displayed, analyzed and archived using Radio JOVE software.
-You can build the radio telescope kit, use your own equipment, or just join in via the Internet.
+The Radio JOVE radio telescope is used to receive low frequency (15-30 MHz) radio emissions from the Sun, the planet Jupiter, the Galaxy, and the Earth.
+Science can be achieved as the signals are recorded, displayed, analyzed, and archived using Radio JOVE software.

-Our newsletter, "The Radio JOVE Bulletin", includes many articles submitted by participating schools and individuals, detailing their Radio JOVE activities.
-We maintain a web-accessible archive of data submitted by Radio JOVE participants.
-See http://radiojove.org/archive.html.
+- Read our newsletter, "The Radio JOVE Bulletin".
+It includes many articles submitted by participating schools and individuals, detailing their Radio JOVE activities.

 Here are some of the ways to participate with Radio JOVE: